seejohnrun/delocalize/README.md

 It's a pain to always develop with I18n - it makes it hard to search for things.

+There's no reason you shouldn't be able to develop with your native language inline, and then extract the text out of your markup and into a YML file live, replacing the native segments with ERB translation calls.

 __Under Development - not quite ready for use__

 ---